ajrgodfrey/ActionBook/BrailleRInAction/10-IntroWriteR.md

 ##  C:\Python27\\python.exe
 ```

-This is amuch stronger set of tests than was done earlier.
+This is a much stronger set of tests than was done earlier.
 In particular, the `reticulate` package makes sure that the installation of Python and R are both using a 32 bit, or if appropriate for your computer, a 64 bit installation.

 Now get the additional Python modules needed for WriteR using: